 At my house:

-Today I was talking to my boyfriend Dave about his kids; well, more about his kids’ mom who makes extremely poor nutrition choices for the kids in my opinion.
+Today I was talking to my roommate Dave about his kids; well, more about his kids’ mom who makes extremely poor nutrition choices for the kids in my opinion.
 It’s been hard to convince the kids to eat healthy when they’re not being encouraged to make smart choices at their other house.
 I think all parents need to be on board.

 The issues we have here, along with all the other chubby kids I see (like my son’s peers), kids at the store, etc combined with the fact that childhood obesity leads to all sorts of issues can be so hyper frustrating at times that I lose it.

 Today while Dave and I were discussing these issues, I said, “Not teaching your kids to eat healthy, giving them nothing but crap to eat and putting their long-term health at risk is like child abuse!”